ceciliaferrando/academic-kickstart/content/home/about.md

 +++

 # About
-I am a first year PhD student in the College of Information and Computer Sciences at the University of Massachusetts, Amherst.
+I am a second-year PhD student in the College of Information and Computer Sciences at the University of Massachusetts Amherst.
 My interests are statistical machine learning and differential privacy.
 I am advised by professor [Daniel Sheldon](https://people.cs.umass.edu/~sheldon/).

-TBC coming soon